CuteOne/BadRotations/BadRotations API.md

 ### The Functions.
 **Old standar UnitBuff**
 ***
-`UnitBuffID(UnitID, SpellID, Filter) - 1/nil` Returns 1 if Buff found on target
+`br.UnitBuffID(UnitID, SpellID, Filter) - 1/nil` Returns 1 if Buff found on target
-`UnitDebuffID(UnitID, SpellID, Filter) - 1/nil` Returns 1 if Debuff found on target
+`br.UnitDebuffID(UnitID, SpellID, Filter) - 1/nil` Returns 1 if Debuff found on target
 **CAN - Booleans**
 ***
 `canAttack(Unit1,Unit2) - Bool` Returns true if Unit1 can attack Unit2
-`canDispel(Unit,spellID) - Bool` Retruns true if the Unit have a valid Dispel `canHeal(Unit) - Bool` Returns true if we can heal that Unit `canInterrupt(spellID,percentint) - Bool` Returns true if we can Interrupt that target `canPrepare() - Bool` Returns true if ready to buff(ooc) `canRun() - Bool` Returns true if we can Run profile(incombat) `canUseItem(itemID) - Bool` Returns true if the item can be used **CAST - Function Methods**
+`br.canDispel(Unit,spellID) - Bool` Retruns true if the Unit have a valid Dispel `canHeal(Unit) - Bool` Returns true if we can heal that Unit `canInterrupt(spellID,percentint) - Bool` Returns true if we can Interrupt that target `canPrepare() - Bool` Returns true if ready to buff(ooc) `br.canRun() - Bool` Returns true if we can Run profile(incombat) `br.canUseItem(itemID) - Bool` Returns true if the item can be used **CAST - Function Methods**
 ***
 `castGround(Unit,SpellID,maxDistance)` Used to cast Spells on ground.
 Returns true if everything passes.